Rosenthal Heights

 Rosenthal Heights is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, German (5.6%) and Scottish (8.5%) were equally represented in Rosenthal Heights as regionally, while Australian Aboriginal was slightly higher at 4.0% compared to 3.6%.
+Notably, German (5.6%) and Scottish (8.5%) groups were overrepresented, while Australian Aboriginal was marginally higher at 4.0%.

 Frequently Asked Questions - Diversity